iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 1

-- Warm up an iOpener and stick it on the left side of your device for a solid two minutes to loosen things up.
+- Warm up your iOpener and press it against the left edge of your device for about two minutes.
+Give it a little time to work its magic before moving on.

 Tools Used